CS-3035-Fall-2021/CS-3035-Fall-2021.github.io/en_CA/pages/CS3035-software-setup.md

 ## Preferred Option: Installing Software for your own computer

+### Minimum Hardware Requirements

+- The Faculty of Computer Science has made recommendations about the required

 ### Install Java 8

 - Download and install the latest version of the Oracle Java 8 SDK: [Oracle 8 JDK](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)